tracebin/tracebin/app/views/pages/story.html.md

 #### SQL or Not?
 Our service seems like the core target for many NoSQL databases, particularly MongoDB and Cassandra.
 They excel in write-heavy applications with predefined query paths, sacrificing flexibility for QPS.
 They are extremely performant, as long as you work with their constraints.
 Since interactions with our application are fairly constant (that is, user interaction is constrained and predictable), NoSQL stood as a fairly solid choice.

 However, we decided to stick with SQL—namely, PostgreSQL—for the current iteration of our service for the following reasons.
-First, our current knowledge of SQL far exceeds that of other databases, so ended up being a little more time-efficient to wrangle with any of SQL’s shortcomings that might pop up than it would be to learn a new database.

-The more interesting reasons involved a single concept: queryability.
+First, since our app revolves around finding ways to query our data for analytics, we want to optimize for queryability.
 PostgreSQL’s robust set of features especially shines in this respect, with numerous datatype options and robust extensions ecosystem.
 With virtual tables, SQL provides us with a more intuitive mental model for understanding our datasets, and it allows us to conjure up data based on what we need.
 PostgreSQL itself also gives us a little more flexibility on how we choose to represent our data.
 This will prove especially useful later on in our exploration.

 Here’s the big takeaway, which has been the main theme for the database decisions we’ve made throughout this process: we want to store the data in a way that lends it self to how we plan to query it.
-Not only do SQL databases provide us with several additional degrees of freedom for the kinds of queries we plan to make, but they, especially PostgreSQL, allow us to perform more complicated aggregate operations closer to the database than other solutions, at least with our current level of knowledge.
+Not only do SQL databases provide us with several additional degrees of freedom for the kinds of queries we plan to make, but they, especially PostgreSQL, allow us to perform more complicated aggregate operations closer to the database than other solutions.

 #### The Schema Dilemma: How normalized are your tables?
 With our current model, we have two basic entity types: transactions and events.
 They exist in a one-to-many relationship.
 Events can be subdivided into three or four categories, each with their own kinds of attributes.
 For example, database operations don’t have the same kinds of characteristics as controller actions.
 Therefore, we might imagine a schema in which we have separate tables for each event type.

 [![Tracebin schema](/images/tracebin_db_schema_1.png)](/images/tracebin_db_schema_1.png)

-Missing from There are a few problems with this.
+There are a few problems with this.
 First, while this schema provides a great deal of flexibility, it comes at a cost of performance, especially when we keep in mind how we plan to query this data.
 With this in mind, it helps to recognize what kind of data we want from these tables.
 Here’s an example of the output we’re expecting:

 [![Tracebin schema](/images/tracebin_output_endpoints_index.png)](/images/tracebin_output_endpoints_index.png)